 Lou Holtz and Mark May

 I couldn’t resist putting these two talking heads on here.
 Up until a couple years ago, every fan watching a college football game on ESPN had to endure halftime with these two, along with the far more manageable yet totally-out-of-place Rece Davis.
 What was the big problem, you ask?

 First, you couldn’t make out half of what Holtz was saying, especially during his final years.
 His voice was going and he was old.
 May, on the other hand, spoke like he was the disclaimer voice at the end of car commercials, except he went on and on!
 Didn’t help his mustache grew each year to the point he became nearly unbearable to look at.
 In addition, both of them got into arguments over one subject that lasted an entire segment when they were supposed to talk about multiple subjects!

 May’s still going today, now talking even faster than before, only because he’s got Mack Brown, of all people, across from him in an actually decent pregame/halftime show for ESPN/ABC’s primetime game.
 Thank goodness the other two moved on, Davis to host College Gameday and Holtz to retirement.

-I understand Pat’s a legend in the eyes of many.
+I understand Pat’s a legend in the eyes of many and I respect that.
 The reason I don’t like Summerall is because he used monotone all the time, nothing more.
 Whenever he was just talking, he was great.
 When he had to call a last-second victory it didn’t work.
 I also perfectly understand why him and John Madden worked.
 They balanced each other out, the calm, natural announcer and the excited, boisterous former coach.
 However, as the 90’s and 2000’s came upon us and announcers started putting more enthusiasm and vocal inflections into their calls, Summerall’s monotone became outdated.
 In the 1960’s this style worked but by 2000 it didn’t hold up anymore.
 Luckily, he knew when to retire on top and did so after calling Super Bowl 36.